-- 0 This causes both RAS0 and RAS1 to function identically.
-This is the default after reset. - 1 This causes the selection and use of either RAS0 or RAS1 to be dependent upon either the 18th or 19th bit of the frame buffer address, depending upon whether a 32-bit or a 64-bit memory interface data bus width is selected using bits 5 and 4 of this register.
+- 0 This causes both RAS0# and RAS1# to function identically.
+This is the default after reset. - This causes either RAS0# or RAS1# to be used in a given access to frame buffer memory depending upon the state of the 18th bit of the frame buffer address.

-This feature was added to increase the number of possible memory configurations that could be supported by the 65554, including the use of a single bank of 512K-deep DRAM's.
+This feature was added to increase the number of possible memory configurations that could be supported by the 65550, including the use of a single bank of 512K-deep DRAM's.